opendistro/for-elasticsearch-docs/docs/troubleshoot/tls.md

 ## TLS versions

-The Security plugin disables TLS version 1.0 by default; it is outdated, insecure, and vulnerable.
+The security plugin disables TLS version 1.0 by default; it is outdated, insecure, and vulnerable.
 If you need to use `TLSv1` and accept the risks, you can enable it in `elasticsearch.yml`:

 ```yml
 opendistro_security.ssl.http.enabled_protocols: